About Biolab Tests

 Q) Do you offer food allergy tests?

-A) We offer food and inhalent allergy screens (IgE) - see Allergy tests (Back to Top)
+A) We offer food and inhalant allergy screens (IgE) and also food intolerance tests (IgG) - see Allergy tests (Back to Top)

 Q) Can you help me with the interpretation of my results?

-A) Not directly, but we are always willing to discuss our findings with your medical practitioner.
+A) Not directly, but we are always willing to discuss our findings with your healthcare practitioner.
 (Back to Top)

 Q) My doctor doesn't understand your results and has asked me to call Biolab?

-A) We can write to your doctor and discuss our results in greater detail, but we cannot give you advice directly.
+A) We can write to your doctor and discuss our results in greater detail, or speak with him/her on the telephone, but we cannot give you advice directly.
 (Back to Top)

 Q) Can I add test requests to my request form.

-A) Only if you have spoken to your doctor or practitioner about the additional tests, and he/she agrees.
+A) Only if you have spoken to your practitioner about the additional tests, and he/she agrees.
 (Back to Top)

 Q) When are you open?

 A) Biolab is open from 9am to 5:30pm, Monday to Friday (excluding public holidays).
 Nurses are available from 9:30am to 5pm, Monday to Thursday and 9:30am to 2pm on Fridays.
-We do not close for lunch and we are not open at weekends.
+We do not close for lunch and we are not open at weekends or on Public Holidays.
 (Back to Top)